Baseball IQ

-Baseball IQ is an American television game show airing on the cable channel MLB Network.
-The show debuted on January 24, 2012, and its first season ended on February 23, 2012, with the season championship.
-The show is hosted by MLB Network anchor Matt Vasgersian.
-The show's focus is baseball trivia.
+Baseball IQ is an American television game show that premiered on MLB Network on January 24 2012.
+The show features a bracket-style tournament of 32 contestants, each representing one of the 30 Major League Baseball teams or affiliated organizations, competing in baseball‐trivia challenges for charitable prizes.

 Format

 The show features 32 contestants (each of whom works for one of the 30 Major League Baseball teams as well as one from MLB.com and one from the National Baseball Hall of Fame and Museum) in a bracket-style tournament for up to USD 45,000 for their teams' designated charities.
 Each episode's winner receives USD 5,000 for the charity and the season champion receives USD 25,000 for the charity.
 The season runner-up's charity receives USD 15,000.